Income Guidelines for Chapter 7 Bankruptcy: Are You Eligible?

 Income Guidelines for Chapter 7 Bankruptcy

-3. Compare this figure to your state’s median income for your household size
+- Compare your annual income to your state’s median income for your household size.

 Adjustments for Special Circumstances